Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Ground state and low-energy spin excitations

 Recently, there have been significant advancements in the study of quantum phase transitions in $ARECh_{2}$ under magnetic fields, primarily focusing on Ce-based and Yb-based compounds.
-As shown in Fig. \ref{fig:Phase}(a), we present the magnetic field-temperature ($H-T$) phase diagram for \ce{CsCeSe2} with the magnetic fields applied along the a-axis \cite{xie2023Stripe}.
-The QCP from the stripe-yz to the fully polarized state occurs at a magnetic field of 3.86 T. Compared to Ce-based compounds, Yb-based compounds exhibit a richer variety of magnetic field-induced phase transitions.
-As shown in Fig. \ref{fig:Phase}(b), we use \ce{NaYbS2} as an example to illustrate a series of magnetic structures induced by a magnetic field in the ab-plane \cite{wu2022Magnetic}.
-With increasing magnetic field, the ground state of \ce{NaYbS2} sequentially transits through the QSL, 120°, up-up-down (UUD), oblique, and spin-polarized states.
-Field-induced phase transitions in \ce{NaYbSe2} \cite{zhang2021Effective,ranjith2019Anisotropic}, with the magnetic fields in the ab-plane, also exhibit characteristics similar to those observed in \ce{NaYbS2}.
-However, the quantum critical behavior at the boundaries between these phases remains largely unexplored.
+Fig. \ref{fig:Phase}(a) presents the magnetic field-temperature ($H$--$T$) phase diagram of \ce{CsCeSe2} with the magnetic fields applied along the $a$-axis \cite{xie2023Stripe}.
+The QCP from the stripe-$yz$ to the fully polarized state occurs at a magnetic field of 3.86 T. Compared to Ce-based compounds, Yb-based compounds exhibit a richer variety of magnetic field-induced phase transitions.
+As shown in Fig. \ref{fig:Phase}(b), we use \ce{NaYbS2} as an example to illustrate a series of magnetic structures induced by a magnetic field in the $ab$-plane \cite{wu2022Magnetic}.
+As the magnetic field increases, the ground state of \ce{NaYbS2} sequentially transits through the QSL, 120°, up-up-down (UUD), oblique, and spin-polarized states.
+Field-induced phase transitions in \ce{NaYbSe2} \cite{zhang2021Effective,ranjith2019Anisotropic}, with the magnetic fields in the $ab$-plane, also exhibit characteristics similar to those observed in \ce{NaYbS2}.
+However, the quantum critical behavior at the phase boundaries remains largely unexplored.
 These quantum critical regions may exhibit novel topological properties, deserving further investigation.